 You started as head pastry chef at HKK London and moved to Las Vegas (USA) within a few months to become the executive pastry chef for Hakkasan Group USA.
 How did this feel for you?

 At Hakkasan group I started as a Junior Pastry Sous Chef at Hakkasan Restaurant London, four years ago, in Mayfair.
 After a while, I was promoted to Sous Chef at Hanway Place, still Hakkasan Restaurant.
 Since the beginning I was managed by Chef Daniel Pearse, he was Head Chef when I started and I have to thank him for all his influence that made me so creative and improve the plating of my creations.
 My last step in London was as Pastry Head Chef at HKK, where I had my own team and where I could develop my managing skills.
 In London I got to know all the Hakkasan group restaurants and learnt all the dessert concepts from the beginning, that’s why the following step to USA was not that difficult, although still challenging as I jumped from managing one operation to manage six, it felt great.

 How was starting a new project in the USA from scratch?

-It was challenging of course, that's why I like it so much.
+It was challenging of course, and that's why I like it so much.
 Hawaii was the first place I arrived; we opened there the first Yauatcha restaurant US.
 Working with different departments within the company was exciting and building a new team from scratch was great.
 Setting up the kitchen and finding new suppliers was new for me and I learnt a lot.
-Right after Hawaii I went to Houston, where we opened the second Yauatcha US, which again was another great experience.
+Right after Hawaii, I went to Houston, where we opened the second Yauatcha US, which again was another great experience.
 Now both restaurants are running successfully and I’m proud of my team at both operations.
 I had always Chef Graham to give me all the necessary tools to make it happen.

 Did you have any previous experience in the USA?
 Did you know the American flavours, expectations, culture?
 If not, how did you learn about it?